 Avoid picking or popping the cyst.
-Ingrown hair cysts develop from a sac under the skin, which can fill with a thick, yellow substance called keratin.
+Cysts develop from a sac under the skin, which can fill with a thick, yellow substance called keratin.
 Popping the cyst may release the liquid but will not get rid of the sac, and the cyst may grow back.
 Popping a cyst can also introduce bacteria to the skin, causing infection or making the cyst worse.

 Sometimes, an ingrown hair is visible above the skin before it curls underneath.
 If this is the case, removing it may speed up healing.
 People can use clean tweezers to grab the hair and remove it.

-They should not try this if the hair is completely under the skin or it is necessary to dig into the skin to remove it.
-Instead, the hair should be left alone.
+They should not try this if the hair is completely under the skin, or if it is necessary to dig into the skin to remove it.
+Instead, the person should leave the hair alone.

 Sometimes, a person will need medical treatment for a cyst.
 They should see a doctor if:

 - a cyst does not clear up on its own

 - the cyst is very painful, red, or continues to ooze

 - a fever develops alongside the cyst